USS Frazier

 USS Frazier (DD-607) was a Benson-class destroyer in the United States Navy during World War II.

 Namesake

-Daniel Frazier was born ca. 1785 in Dorchester County, Maryland.
-He joined the Navy as a seaman in 1802.
-Serving in the Mediterranean Sea during the First Barbary War, he took part in Stephen Decatur's renowned foray into Tripoli harbor to destroy the captured USS Philadelphia and was again with Decatur in the attack on Tripoli on 3 August 1804.
-He was severely wounded in the gunboat attack, and is believed by many historians to have received these wounds while protecting Decatur with his own body.
-This act of bravery is commonly attributed (incorrectly) to another sailor, Reuben James, due to an image with a tattoo displaying the name James.
+Daniel Frazier was born James North in Dorchester County, Maryland, and joined the United States Navy in 1802.
+Serving as a quartermaster aboard the USS Enterprise in the Mediterranean Sea during the First Barbary War, he took part in Stephen Decatur's renowned foray into Tripoli harbor to destroy the captured USS Philadelphia and was again with Decatur in the attack on Tripoli on 3 August 1804.
+After boarding a Tripolitan gunboat, Decatur was locked in hand-to-hand combat with its commander.
+Another enemy sailor raised his sword against Decatur, but the blow was intercepted by Frazier, who suffered a head wound.
+Though this act of bravery has historically also been attributed to Frazier's shipmate Reuben James, modern scholars agree that Frazier was Decatur's savior.
+Frazier suffered severe wounds during the battle, and began drawing a naval pension in 1805.
 He died in New York City about 22 April 1833.

 Construction and commissioning

 Frazier was launched 17 March 1942 by Bethlehem Steel Corporation, San Francisco, California; sponsored by Mrs. Richard McCullough; and commissioned 30 July 1942, Lieutenant Commander Frank Virden in command.